Digitalplanets/hos/README.md

 # HOS

-A from-scratch local LLM inference engine, written in Rust.
-Loads GGUF models and runs them on CPU (multithreaded) or Apple Silicon GPU (Metal), with weights kept in their native quantized form and dequantized inside the compute kernels.
+A from-scratch local LLM inference engine.
+Loads GGUF or other models and runs them on CPU (multithreaded) or Apple Silicon GPU (Metal), with weights kept in their native quantized form and dequantized inside the compute kernels.

-No `llama.cpp`, no Python runtime — one static binary, plus a library you can build on.
+No `llama.cpp`, no Python runtime.
+One static binary with a library you can build on.

 > 📖 **New here?
 Read [The HOS Book](docs/HOS_BOOK.md).** It opens with how HOS
 > compares to `llama.cpp`, llm.c, transformers, and PyTorch, then walks from a